abitofhelp/hybrid_app_ada/docs/quick_start.md

 ## Running the Application

-The Simple_Hybrid starter includes a simple greeter application demonstrating all architectural layers:
+The Hybrid_App_Ada starter includes a simple greeter application demonstrating all architectural layers:

 ### Basic Usage